code-423n4/2022-11-debtdao/README.md

 2. Lender repayment queue.
 We use the `ids` array in Line of Credit contract to prioritize lenders that were drawn down on first, must be paid back first.
 3. The Arbiter is a neutral third party that mediates conversations between all lenders and the borrower.
 They have priviliged access and are assumed to be honest at all times.
 4. The Arbiter can declare a borrower INSOLVENT if there is no collateral left in Escrow or Spigot.
 This lets all lenders know that whatever balance they have deposited into the Line of Credit will never be repaid.
+5. The Spgiot MUST take ownership of a revenue generating contract.
+There must be no other access points to the underlying contract.
+Scenarios are identified under Known Exploits in docs

 # Special Concerns For Audit